bancorprotocol/contracts-v3/packages/v3/migration/README.md

 ## How to run the migration on a fork ?

 Because of current Hardhat limitation it's not practical to launch a fork and run migration on it via the `hardhat.config.ts`.
 So we had to find a workaround.

-To do so you have to execute the command by specifying the network in which you want to run. like so:
+To do so you have to execute the command by specifying the network in which you want to fork as an ENV variable.
+You'll also need to have the original network `state.json` file.
+Meaning that if you want to test a migration on a fork of the `mainnet` network you'll need have provided the correct state to the `mainnet` network folder.

-`FORK=mainnet yarn hh migrate`
+Like so: `FORK=mainnet yarn hh migrate`

-In order for this to work you need to have in your `config.json` at the root of the `v3` repo in the key brackets the url for the corresponding FORK value.
-It NEEDS to start with `url-`, like so: `url-mainnet`.
+In order for this to work you need to have in your `config.json` at the root of the `v3` repo in the `keys` object the url for the corresponding FORK value.
+It NEEDS to start with `url-`, example: `url-mainnet`.

 ## How to create a migration file ?